Skip to content

 Pultruded FRP profiles: fiberglass structural shapes, continuously manufactured

 Pultrusion is a continuous manufacturing process in which E-glass roving, continuous strand mat, and surfacing veil are pulled through a resin bath and then through a heated steel die.
 The resin cures inside the die, producing a constant cross-section pultruded fiberglass profile with 60–70% glass content by weight.
 Throughput is typically 0.3–1.5 m/min, and profiles can be produced in any length — standard packaging is 6 m or 12 m.
+As a category these are known interchangeably as pultruded profiles, composite pultruded profiles, or pultruded fiberglass profiles — F1 Composite is a direct-factory pultruded profiles manufacturer across all of them, and this catalog is referred to collectively as F1 pultruded profiles.

-Compared to conventional materials, pultruded fiberglass reinforced polymer (also called GRP — glass reinforced polymer — or fibre reinforced plastic) is approximately 75% lighter than steel, corrosion-immune, electrically non-conductive, and has thermal conductivity 170× lower than steel.
+Compared to conventional materials, pultruded fiberglass reinforced polymer (also called GRP — glass reinforced polymer — or fiber reinforced plastic) is approximately 75% lighter than steel, corrosion-immune, electrically non-conductive, and has thermal conductivity 170× lower than steel.
 Pultruded FRP is used in bridges, walkways, cooling towers, offshore platforms, chemical plants, rail, solar farms, and passive-house window systems worldwide.

 EN 13706 E17 / E23ASTM D3917 ±0.25 mmISO 9001:2015ASCE/SEI 74-23 LRFDPHI (passive house) certified